viperproject/gobra/README.md

   sbt normally.
 However, for unknown reasons, this causes issues with class resolution in the Viper backend, so actually only the parsing can really be debugged.
 - Attach the debugger to the forked JVM.
+  - Create a debug configuration in IntelliJ and specify to `Attach to remote JVM`, set `localhost` as host, and a port (e.g. 5005).
-  Run `set javaOptions += "-agentlib:jdwp=transport=dt_socket,server=y,suspend=y,address=5005"`
+  - Run `set javaOptions += "-agentlib:jdwp=transport=dt_socket,server=y,suspend=y,address=5005"`
      in sbt (use any port you like, just make sure to use the same one in the debugger).
 Now, the forked JVM can be debugged instead of the sbt JVM.
 This requires starting the debugger again every time a new VM is created, e.g. for every `run`.
+- Let the debugger listen to the forked JVM.
+  - Create a debug configuration in IntelliJ and specify to `Listen to remote JVM`, enable auto restart, set `localhost` as host, and a port (e.g. 5005).
+  - Run `set javaOptions += "-agentlib:jdwp=transport=dt_socket,server=n,address=localhost:5005,suspend=y"` in sbt.
+    Thanks to auto restart, the debugger keeps listening even when the JVM is restarted, e.g. for every `run`.
+    Note however that the debugger must be running/listening as otherwise the JVM will emit a connection refused error.

 ## Licensing
 Most Gobra sources are licensed under the Mozilla Public License Version 2.0.